A Journey into Binh Duong's Deep Chinese & Taiwanese Flavors | Saigoneer

 Believe it or not, there is more to Binh Duong than just industrial parks producing your next Uniqlo T-shirt or pair of running shoes.

-Be honest: when was the last time you really though about Binh Duong?
+Be honest: when was the last time you really thought about Binh Duong?
 Have you ever even considered it?
 Though it neighbors Saigon, I'm guessing most city residents rarely spare a thought for the province, unless they work in manufacturing.

 Of course, this industrial image isn't wrong: QL13, which stretches north from Binh Thanh District into Binh Duong, is lined with factories and huge manufacturing zones.
 This doesn't make for pleasant scenery, but thanks to the vicissitudes of global supply chains, there is a large population of Chinese and Taiwanese factory managers and workers in the area.